 The Clayton F. Summy Company, working with Jessica Hill, published and copyrighted "Happy Birthday" in 1935.
 Under the laws in effect at the time, the Hills' copyright would have expired after one 28-year term and a renewal of similar length, falling into public domain by 1991.
-However, the Copyright Act of 1976 extended the term of copyright protection to 75 years from date of publication, and the Copyright Term Extension Act of 1998 added another 20 years, so under current law the copyright protection of "Happy Birthday" will remain intact until at least 2030.
+However, the Copyright Act of 1976 extended the term of copyright protection to 75 years from date of publication, and the Copyright Term Extension Act of 1998 added another 20 years, so under current law the copyright protection of "Happy Birthday" is set to remain intact until at least 2030.
 Challenges to the copyright itself (see below) have put its validity into question.

 When this song was under copyright (1949-2015), you could sing it at a birthday party, you do not have to pay royalties, but pending the outcome of a 2013 lawsuit (more on that below), anytime it is performed in public in front of a large gathering of people (like at a concert) or broadcast, a performance license is required.
 This is normally issued in the US by three companies: ASCAP, BMI and SESAC.
 The Hill Foundation is a member of ASCAP.